 Common stimulants found in diet pills include:

-- Green Tea – also known as Camellia sinensis
+- Green Tea – Also known as Camellia sinensis, green tea contains caffeine, though not in a high dose.

 For more information about these products, go to the category Stimulant-Free Diet Pill Reviews.